 Peter and his team have been called in to some of the most high profile murder and missing person cases by police investigation teams.
 Peter’s investigative mind along with his search skills has managed to locate human remains, firearms and other evidence in the remotest of places.
-Peter has been highly commended for his work and is a registered expert with the police Specialist Operations Centre.
+Peter and his team have been highly commended for their work.

 Peter presents extensively on ‘no body’ murder cases and has instructed the police and the military at the National Search Centre in the UK.
 Peter was invited to Washington DC by the United States Secret Service where he presented to their teams.
 While in the United States Peter also presented to the Military and the Federal Bureau of Investigation (FBI) at their training school in Quantico, Virginia.

 Using his confined space skills Peter has also carried out considerable case work and research on a range of suffocation cases, bodies in barrels and Sudden Infant Death Syndrome (also known as cot death).

 With this wealth of specialist knowledge, he has been an expert witness at Coroners Courts and was a key witness in the investigation into the death of MI6 officer, Gareth Williams.

 In June 2007 Peter Faulding was called in by Lothian & Borders police (Operation Anagram) to plan and conduct a full geophysical and forensic search of serial killer Peter Tobin’s former home in Bathgate, Scotland.
 The intention was to search for the remains of Vicky Hamilton who disappeared in 1991.
 The search lasted over a week, with no stone left unturned by Lothian & Borders Police, Peter Faulding and the SGI team.